matteosister/CompassElephantBundle/README.md

 A Bundle to use the [CompassElephant](https://github.com/matteosister/CompassElephant) library in a Symfony2 project

 This bundle scans your [compass projects](http://compass-style.org/) on every request, and checks if they needs to be recompiled.
-It takes care of dependencies, so you can use compass with **@import** without problems.
-You don't need **compass --watch** anymore
+It takes care of dependencies, so you can use compass with **@import**, **sprite generation** etc. without problems.
+Let Symfony **watch** your project and forget about it.

 Installation
 ------------